 Alumina bifolding door review.
 What is Alumina?

 With Alumina, Liniar sought to shift from the similarities found in many aluminium bifolds.
 The first shift from traditional aluminium bifolds is the sculptured line of the product.
-The second is the warm to the touch exterior, thanks to another new feature by Alumina – a foiled aluminium bifolding door.
+The second is the warm-to-the-touch exterior.
+This is thanks to another new feature by Alumina – a foiled aluminium bifolding door.
 Door aesthetics are subjective, however, the Alumina is a very good looking bifold.

 Powder coating remains the most common method of colouring aluminium, but foils have other advantages.
-For years, foiling has been used to create some stunning finishes on quality PVCu.
-Some of the most expensive and luxurious PVCu windows and timber-look PVCu windows are foiled.
-The advantages are a better appearance and longer life of the window surface.
+The foiling of PVCu windows creates some stunning finishes.
+Foils also feature on some of the most expensive and luxurious PVCu windows and timber-look products.
+The advantages are a better appearance a longer life on the surface.